For a detailed look at how I measure various corsets, see my in-depth tutorial below:

 Here, in part 3, I will show you how exactly I measure my corsets.
 When I first receive a corset in the mail, I will take 5-8 measurements:

 - Circumference measurements: bust (if overbust), underbust, closed waist, high hip (iliac), and low hip (if longline).

 - Vertical measurements: center front, princess seam from underbust to lap, and sometimes side seam and/or center back.

 I now log these measurements in the Corset Dimensions Directory, for everyone’s use.
+(NOTE: As of 2017, the dimensions directory has been replaced with the even more in-depth Corset Database!)
 You can compare these measurements with your own measurements and see which corsets may fit best on you!

 If the corset gets a lot of use, I may measure it again in a year’s time and see if it has stretched out at all.